-- Instead of bouncing off the walls, your kids can literally climb on them at the Philadelphia Rock Gym.
+- Climb the walls, literally, at the Philadelphia Rock Gym.

 - Get creative, build, and play at the Legoland Discovery Center.

-- Burn off some energy at Jungle Wonder, a, 25,000 square foot entertainment center with an arcade, pool tables, laser tag, bowling, mini golf, and a special toddler bounce area.
+- Burn off some energy at Jungle Wonder, a, 25,000-0square-foot entertainment center with an arcade, pool tables, laser tag, bowling, mini golf, and a special toddler bounce area.

-- Spend the day at the Please Touch Museum.
+- Enjoy an interactive experience with the kids at the Please Touch Museum.

-- Take a page from your childhood when we weren't surrounded by awesome play spaces, and catch a movie and maybe do a little shopping at the mall.
+- Relive a moment from your childhood, when we weren't surrounded by awesome play spaces, and catch a movie or maybe do a little shopping at the mall.